blurrycontour/zuul-gerrit/doc/source/config/job.rst

       items, e.g. for branch items in `supercedent` pipeline, branch items in periodic `independent` pipeline, tag items in `independent` pipeline.

-      When inheriting jobs or applying variants, the list of `requires` is extended (`requires` specified in a job definition are added to any supplied by their parents).

       For example, a job which produces a builder container image in one project that is then consumed by a container image build job in another project might look like this: